rlw92/calculatorprojectodin/README.md

 have the screen in one div, the numbers in another div and the operators wrapping around the numbers div.
 2. compile the js code to produce the needed answers

+I am having trouble coding the sequence needed for long equations with multiple operators.